dequelabs/attest-release-scripts/README.md

 > Scripts used for releasing Attest products.

+## Disclaimer

+These scripts are run from our CI processes "as-is".
+If unexpected/breaking changes are made to any of these scripts, it's very likely a deployment or build of something else will break.
+Please be extra cautious when working in this repository.

 ## Usage

 These scripts are meant to be run from within CircleCI.
 You probably don't want to run any of these scripts locally.